RafaelJohn9/gh-templates/README.md

 This repository provides a collection of reusable Git templates to streamline your workflow across multiple repositories.
 It includes fully supported **Issue Templates**, **Pull Request Templates**, and more.

+## Contributing

+We welcome contributions from everyone!
+Don’t worry if you’re not familiar with Rust—the project is primarily composed of YAML files (for workflows), Markdown files (for templates and documentation), and license files.
+Rust is only used for the CLI interface.
+You can help by opening issues, suggesting new GitHub templates, or sharing feedback to improve the project.
+Your ideas and participation are valued, and we’re happy to support you as you get involved.

 ## Features

 - **Issue Templates**: Standardized templates for bug reports, feature requests, documentation, community collaboration, developer experience feedback, support questions, and tests.